TJEverett/Team-week_Tetris/README.md

 ## Setup/Installation Requirements

-*Download the files from []() and save it in a folder *Be sure you have boostraps downloaded on your computer.
-You can get the latest version from [https://getbootstrap.com](https://getbootstrap.com/docs/3.4/css/)
+*Download the files from [https://github.com/AndrewMMickel/Team-week_Tetris](https://github.com/AndrewMMickel/Team-week_Tetris) and save it in a folder
-*Also be sure you have JQuery saved to a folder on your computer somewhere.
-You can download it at [jquery.com](jquery.com/download/)
+*In your git console do "npm install"

 ## Known Bugs